jayJs/jay/README.md

 });
 ```

 ##save(table, formId)
 **Save data data from form to database.**
 table - name of the table to save this data (*string*).
 formId - id of form, where the data comes (*string*).

+Save also disables all <input type="submit"> type elements in the form and shows an upload progress in the bottom of the screen.

 HTML
 ```